 LanzaTech has adopted a Code of Conduct and Ethics that applies to all officers, directors and employees.
 The Code of Conduct and Ethics codifies the business and ethical principles that govern all aspects of our business, reflecting our commitment to this culture of honesty, integrity and accountability.
 In addition to following the Code of Conduct and Ethics, officers, directors and employees are expected to seek guidance in situations where there is a question regarding compliance issues, whether with the letter or the spirit of our policies and applicable laws.
 LanzaTech's Code of Conduct and Ethics applies to all of the executive officers, directors and employees of LanzaTech and its subsidiaries.
 We will provide, without charge, upon request, copies of the Code of Ethics.
 Our Code of Conduct and Ethics is available on our website.
-LanzaTech's website and the information contained on, or that can be accessed through, such website is not deemed to be incorporated by reference in, and are not considered part of, this prospectus.
-For copies of Conduct and Ethics, please see the section entitled "Where You Can Find More Information."
+LanzaTech's website and the information contained on, or that can be accessed through, such website is not deemed to be incorporated by reference in, and are not considered part of, this annual report.